jim-collier/x9git/README.md

 Options: `-m MSG` (commit/merge message, or give it positionally), `-q`/`-y` (assume yes; no prompts), `--public`/`--private` (visibility for `repo create`; private by default), `--no-fetch` (skip the fetch and the pull), `--any-identity`, `--config FILE` (read accounts from somewhere other than the usual place), `-h`, `-v`.

+**Offline is a state, not a flag.** Every command finds out by trying, and then behaves:

-When the fetch finds the remote out of reach, the commands that mean something locally still work. `pullcom` commits, `br create` and `br switch` and `br merge` do their branch work, and each says what it skipped and that `sync` will publish it later.
-The commands that exist to publish - `sync`, `pr create`, `pr ok`, `release` - refuse up front and say what to do instead, rather than failing halfway through or reporting success having sent nothing.
+- The ones that mean something locally still work. `pullcom` commits; `br create`, `br switch` and `br merge` do their branch work.
+Each says what it skipped, and that `sync` will publish it later.

+- The ones that exist to publish - `sync`, `pr create`, `pr ok`, `release` - refuse up front and say what to do instead.
+None of them fails halfway through, and none reports success having sent nothing.

-`repo create` and `repo connect` list the files they are about to publish before asking, since that is the one command that hands a whole directory over for the first time.
+**Publishing a directory shows you the directory first.** `repo create` and `repo connect` list every file they are about to publish, before asking.
 The list is what `git add --all` will actually add, `.gitignore` and all - so a stray `.env` is visible while you can still say no.

 ## Multiple GitHub accounts